 Introduction to Physical Control – Cutting

 Cutting or mowing of woody invasive plants involves severing the trunks or stems of target plants near the soil surface.
-Single instances of cutting are not effective for controlling woody invasives due to the ability of almost all of these species to regrow from stumps and the root system.
-Frequent repeated cutting can decrease invasive populations, though the frequency and duration of cutting is often unknown not known with precision (though is both are generally presumed high) and likely vary by species and age of plant.
-Cutting can improve access to implement other control strategies or as a component of the cut-stump herbicide application method.
+Single instances of cutting are not effective for controlling woody invasives due to the ability of almost all of these species to regrow from the root crown if not the entire root system.
+Frequent repeated cutting can decrease invasive populations, though the frequency and duration of cutting is often not known with precision (though both are generally presumed to be high) and likely vary by species and age of the target plants.
+Cutting can improve site access in order to implement other control strategies or as a component of the cut-stump herbicide application method.

 How it works

 Cutting a woody invasive plant at the base of the stem instantly severs the connection between the photosynthesizing parts of the plant and the roots.
 However, cutting does not damage the belowground plant parts, and most woody invasive plants store enough energy belowground to regrow.

 Plants can be cut at any time of year, though cutting prior to fruit production is ideal to spread of seed.